gayanvoice/githubclicks-github-chrome-extension/README.md

 # GitHubClicks
-Navigate through classes and declarations in GitHub like an IDE.
-Supports Android Java and Kotlin.
+Navigate through Java and Kotlin modules, classes and declarations in GitHub like an IDE.
+The Chrome extension is written in Javascript and based on JQuery to handle HTTP requests with Github API.

 <pre>
 root/
 ├── LICENSE